Chen-Jack/127-Labs/Lab2/Lab2.md

 ## Loop Refresher
-Remember that to do something multiple times, we followed this general template
+Previously, when we had to do something multiple times, we followed this general template
 ```python

 # Prints "Hello" 5 times